Flynt-251/twofiveone/content/about.md

 # HI.
 I'M FINN.

-I'm a computer science student, an executive committee member for a student society, and a tech nerd.
+I'm a computer science student, an active member of the Warwick student community, and a tech nerd.

 ## Study